 WELNA: But one of the Pentagon's study's co-authors told the Armed Services Committee last week it was not only, as McCain contends, about how to implement a repeal, Army General Carter Ham said he'd also received precise instructions from Defense Secretary Robert Gates.

-General CARTER HAM (U.S. Army): To assess the impacts upon effectiveness, readiness, unit cohesion, recruiting and retention, should repeal occur.
+CARTER HAM: To assess the impacts upon effectiveness, readiness, unit cohesion, recruiting and retention, should repeal occur.

-Connecticut independent Joe Lieberman is the chief sponsor of the repeal measure.
+WELNA: Connecticut independent Joe Lieberman is the chief sponsor of the repeal measure.
 He's also a close friend of McCain's.
-He says he's tried changing his friend's mind on "don't ask, don't tell."
+He says he's tried changing his friend's mind on Don't Ask, Don't Tell.

-Senator JOE LIEBERMAN (Independent, Connecticut): I've had discussions.
+JOE LIEBERMAN: I've had discussions.
 I've had no success.
 It's as simple as that.

 WELNA: But Lieberman says some Senate Republicans are willing now to let the defense bill come up for consideration.
 One of them is Maine's Susan Collins.
 She says she'll do so if the majority leader allows both a full debate on the bill and amendments to its provisions, including the repeal.

-Senator SUSAN COLLINS (Republican, Maine): So far, however, Senator Reid has not indicated a willingness to allow the kind of traditional consideration of the defense bill that we have always had in the Senate.
+SUSAN COLLINS: So far, however, Senator Reid has not indicated a willingness to allow the kind of traditional consideration of the defense bill that we have always had in the Senate.

 WELNA: New Hampshire Democrat Jeanne Shaheen considers such demands sabotage.

-Senator JEANNE SHAHEEN (Democrat, New Hampshire): This is not about how many amendments are we going to do or how long we're going to debate; this is about those who oppose this policy wanting to kill it and taking every opportunity they can and using the Senate rules to try and do that.
+JEANNE SHAHEEN: This is not about how many amendments are we going to do or how long we're going to debate; this is about those who oppose this policy wanting to kill it and taking every opportunity they can and using the Senate rules to try and do that.